Release-Candidate/1-billion-row-challenge/README.md

 These are my steps from the [first, single thread Go version](./go_single_thread.go) that took 100s to run, to the [last, multi-threaded Go version](./go_parallel_III.go) which takes about 7.0s.

 And the evolution of the Haskell version, starting at 100s too - but this is already an optimized version, comparable to the fastest single threaded Go version.
+The development of this version happened because and with ideas from this thread: [One Billion Row challenge in Hs](https://discourse.haskell.org/t/one-billion-row-challenge-in-hs/8946/108).

 The results as a table: [Results](#results)